1404er/B3/README.md

 ## About
 B3 is a bot thats a newer and updated version of a now deprecated bot called BBB.
 It's now improved to be faster, more accurate, and easier to use then before.
-B3 automatically purchase an item from BestBuy when it's available using the given link.
+B3 automatically purchases an item from BestBuy when it's available using the given link.
 Right now it's just a desktop app but expanding it to more practical use cases (e.g. running in "the cloud") may exist in future versions.